-If you elect to join SBS, at the same time you will normally be opted into Pensions+2 through which pension contributions are paid in a way that helps both staff and the University to make savings on National Insurance contributions, without adversely affecting pension scheme benefits or take home pay.
+If you elect to join SBS, at the same time you will normally be opted into Pensions+3 through which contributions are paid in a way that helps both staff and the University to make savings on National Insurance contributions, without adversely affecting pension scheme benefits or take home pay.

-If you do not elect to join SBS and your monthly earnings are deemed to be 'qualifying earnings' (equivalent to the HMRC monthly threshold above which your earnings are taxable) you will automatically become a member of the NEST pension scheme with effect from the 1st day of the first full calendar month you are employed and contributions will be deducted from all future earnings.
+If you do not elect to join SBS and your monthly earnings are deemed to be 'qualifying earnings' (equivalent to the HMRC monthly threshold above which your earnings are taxable) you will automatically become a member of the NEST pension scheme and contributions will be deducted from all future earnings.
 If you are not automatically enrolled into NEST during your first month of employment but your earnings peak in any future month to be deemed 'qualifying earnings' you will be enrolled into NEST and contributions will be deducted from all future earnings unless you opt out.